prominenceai/deepstream-services-library/docs/api-sink.md

 ```
 Callback typedef for a client to listen for WebRTC Sink connection events.

-**IMPORTANT:** the WebRTC Sink implementation requires DS 1.18.0 or later.
+**IMPORTANT:** the WebRTC Sink implementation requires GStreamer 1.18 or later.

 **Parameters**
 * `info` [in] opaque pointer to the session info, see [dsl_webrtc_connection_data](#dsl_webrtc_connection_data).